Call us now:

 What is an Visa LTR ?

-Certain countries, including Thailand, issue a Long-Term Resident (LTR) visa which allows foreign nationals to stay in the country for an extended period, usually longer than one year.
-The visa LTR is intended for individuals who wish to establish long-term residence for retirement, employment, investment or family reunification.
+Certain countries, including Thailand, offer a Long-Term Resident (LTR) visa, allowing foreign nationals to stay in the country for an extended period, usually longer than one year.
+The visa LTR is designed for individuals who want to establish long-term residence for reasons such as retirement, employment, investment, or family reunification.

-In the context of Thailand, the Long-Term Resident Visa is known as the Non-Immigrant Visa “O-A” (Long Stay).
-This visa is specifically designed for foreigners aged 50 and above who wish to retire in Thailand.
-It grants the holder the right to stay in Thailand for one year, which can be extended for additional one-year periods, as long as the visa requirements are met.
+In Thailand, the Long-Term Resident Visa is known as the Non-Immigrant Visa “O-A” (Long Stay).
+This visa caters to foreigners aged 50 and above who wish to retire in the country.
+It permits the holder to stay for one year, with the possibility of extension for additional one-year periods, provided the visa requirements are fulfilled.

-The Thai Non-Immigrant Visa “O-A” (Long Stay) requires applicants to demonstrate financial stability, usually through proof of sufficient funds or a pension, and to meet health insurance requirements.
-In addition, applicants may be required to undergo medical examinations and provide other supporting documentation as part of the application process.
+Applicants for the Thai Non-Immigrant Visa “O-A” (Long Stay) must show financial stability, usually through proof of sufficient funds or a pension, and meet health insurance requirements.
+Additionally, applicants may need to undergo medical exams and provide other supporting documents during the application process.

-The Long-Term Resident Visa allows eligible individuals to establish a long-term presence in Thailand and enjoy the country’s cultural richness, natural beauty and lifestyle offerings.
+The Long-Term Resident Visa enables eligible individuals to establish a long-term presence in Thailand and fully enjoy the country’s cultural richness, natural beauty, and lifestyle offerings.

 Who is eligible for a visa LTR ?

-The eligibility criteria for obtaining a Long-Term Resident visa can vary depending on the country issuing the visa and the type of LTR visa being applied for.
-However, I’ll provide a general overview of the typical eligibility requirements for a Long-Term Resident visa in Thailand:
+The eligibility criteria for obtaining a Long-Term Resident visa vary depending on the country issuing the visa and the type of LTR visa being applied for.
+Below is a general overview of the typical eligibility requirements for a Long-Term Resident visa in Thailand:

-• Age requirement : In Thailand, the non-immigrant visa “O-A” (Long Stay) is usually available to individuals aged 50 years or older who wish to retire to Thailand.
-This age requirement is specific to retirement visas and may vary for other extended stay visas.
+- Age requirement: In Thailand, the Non-Immigrant Visa “O-A” (Long Stay) is available to individuals aged 50 or older who wish to retire in the country.
+This age requirement is specific to retirement visas and may differ for other types of extended stay visas.

-• Financial requirements : Applicants must often demonstrate sufficient financial resources to support themselves in the country.
-For retirement visas in Thailand, applicants may be required to present a certain monthly income or savings level.
-This requirement ensures that retirees have the financial means to support themselves without relying on employment in Thailand.
+- Financial requirements: Applicants must show sufficient financial resources to support themselves in Thailand.
+For retirement visas, they typically need to provide proof of a certain monthly income or savings.
+This ensures retirees can live in Thailand without relying on employment.

-• Health Insurance : In Thailand, applicants for Non-Immigrant Visa “O-A” (Long Stay) are generally required to have health insurance that meets specific minimum standards.
-This requirement ensures that retirees can access adequate medical care while in Thailand.
+- Health Insurance: Applicants for the Non-Immigrant Visa “O-A” (Long Stay) must have health insurance that meets minimum standards.
+This ensures retirees can access necessary medical care during their stay.

-• Clean criminal record : LTR visa applicants may be required to provide a police clearance certificate or similar document to show they have no criminal record.
+- Clean criminal record: LTR visa applicants must provide a police clearance certificate or similar documentation to confirm they have no criminal record.

-• Medical examination : Some countries, including Thailand, may require LTR visa applicants to undergo a medical examination to ensure they are in good health and not pose a public health risk.
+- Medical examination: Some countries, including Thailand, require applicants to undergo a medical examination to ensure they are healthy and pose no public health risk.

-• Other requirements : Depending on the specific type of LTR visa and the country issuing the visa, applicants may be required to meet additional requirements relating to employment, investment, family reunification or other factors.
+- Other requirements: Depending on the LTR visa type and the issuing country, applicants may need to meet additional requirements, such as those related to employment, investment, family reunification, or other factors.

 How do you qualify for the LTR visa in Thailand?

-To qualify for the Long-Term Resident Visa in Thailand, applicants must meet specific criteria tailored to different categories.
-Each category has its own set of eligibility requirements, all of which must be met to qualify.
-All supporting documents must be attached to the application.
-In addition, all applicants, regardless of category, must have health insurance coverage of at least US$50,000 or have at least US$100,000 in a Thai bank account.
+To qualify for the Long-Term Resident Visa in Thailand, applicants must meet specific criteria based on their category.
+Each category has distinct eligibility requirements, all of which must be satisfied.
+Applicants must also submit all supporting documents with their application.
+Furthermore, all applicants, regardless of category, must have health insurance coverage of at least US$50,000 or maintain at least US$100,000 in a Thai bank account.

 For Wealthy Global Citizens:

-• The applicant must own at least USD 1,000,000 in assets under their own name.
+- The applicant must also own at least USD 1,000,000 in assets under their name.

-• The applicant must hold insurance from a health insurance policy with a minimum coverage of USD 50,000, be receiving social security benefits in Thailand, or have deposited and maintained a minimum balance of USD 100,000 in a personal bank account for at least the 12 months preceding the application.
+- Additionally, the applicant must have health insurance with a minimum coverage of USD 50,000, receive social security benefits in Thailand, or maintain a minimum balance of USD 100,000 in a personal bank account for at least 12 months before applying.

 For Highly Skilled Professionals:

-• The applicant must have earned an average personal income of USD 80,000 per year in the last two years.
+- The applicant must have earned an average personal income of USD 80,000 per year over the last two years.

-• If the applicant’s average income is between USD 40,000 and USD 80,000, they need to provide additional supporting documentation, such as a Master’s degree or higher in the fields of science and technology.
+- If the income falls between USD 40,000 and USD 80,000, the applicant must provide additional documentation, such as a Master’s degree or higher in science and technology fields.

-• The applicant must be under an employment contract with a Thai or foreign entity whose activities fall within the targeted industries, or must present evidence of specialized expertise in fields identified by the Board of Investment.
+- The applicant must have an employment contract with a Thai or foreign entity in the targeted industries or show evidence of specialized expertise in fields recognized by the Board of Investment.

-• The previous revenue threshold for eligible companies, previously set at USD 150 million, has been lowered to USD 50 million.
+- The revenue threshold for eligible companies has been lowered from USD 150 million to USD 50 million.

-• There is no minimum work experience requirement set under the current BOI regulations
+- There is no minimum work experience requirement under the current BOI regulations.

-• The list of eligible industries has recently been expanded to include new sectors, such as disaster and risk management and integrated innovation.
+- The list of eligible industries has recently expanded to include new sectors, such as disaster and risk management, and integrated innovation.

-• The applicant must be insured under a health insurance policy covering at least USD 50,000, be receiving social security benefits in Thailand, or have deposited and maintained a minimum of USD 100,000 in a personal bank account during the past 12 months.
+- The applicant must have health insurance with at least USD 50,000 in coverage, receive social security benefits in Thailand, or maintain at least USD 100,000 in a personal bank account for the past 12 months.

 For Work-from-Thailand Professionals:

-• The applicant must have earned an average personal income of USD 80,000 per year in the last two years.
+- The applicant must have earned an average personal income of USD 80,000 per year over the last two years.

-• If the income is between USD 40,000 and USD 80,000, the applicant must submit additional documentation, such as a Master’s degree or equivalent qualification.
+- If the income is between USD 40,000 and USD 80,000, the applicant must submit additional documentation, such as a Master’s degree or an equivalent qualification.

-• The applicant must have a valid employment contract with one of the following: (1) a public company listed on a stock exchange; (2) private company with at least three years of operation and a combined revenue of USD 50 million over the past three years ; (3) a wholly owned subsidiary of a listed public company or a wholly owned subsidiary of a qualifying private company as defined above.
+- The applicant must have a valid employment contract with one of the following: (1) a public company listed on a stock exchange; (2) a private company with at least three years of operation and combined revenue of USD 50 million over the past three years; (3) a wholly owned subsidiary of a listed public company or a wholly owned subsidiary of a qualifying private company.

-• There is no work experience requirement under this category.
+- There is no work experience requirement for this category.

-• The applicant must be insured under a health insurance policy with a minimum coverage of USD 50,000, or be receiving social security benefits in Thailand, or have maintained a minimum balance of USD 100,000 in a personal bank account during the 12 months preceding the application.
+- The applicant must have health insurance with a minimum coverage of USD 50,000, receive social security benefits in Thailand, or maintain at least USD 100,000 in a personal bank account for the 12 months before applying.

 For Wealthy Retirees:

-• If the applicant’s passive income is between USD 40,000 and USD 80,000, they must make an additional investment of USD 250,000 in Thai government bonds, direct investment in Thai companies, or Thai property.
+- If the applicant’s passive income is between USD 40,000 and USD 80,000, they must make an additional investment of USD 250,000 in Thai government bonds, direct investments in Thai companies, or Thai property.

-• The applicant must be insured under a health insurance policy covering at least USD 50,000, or be receiving social security benefits in Thailand, or have maintained a personal bank account balance of at least USD 100,000 during the 12 months prior to application.
+- The applicant must have health insurance with at least USD 50,000 in coverage, receive social security benefits in Thailand, or maintain a minimum balance of USD 100,000 in a personal bank account for the 12 months before applying.

 For Spouses and Dependents:

-• Eligible dependents include the applicant’s spouse (including same-sex spouse), parents, and children under 20 years of age.
+- Eligible dependents include the applicant’s spouse (including same-sex spouses), parents, and children under 20 years of age.

-• There is no longer any limit on the number of dependent family members that may accompany the primary LTR visa holder.
+- There is no longer a limit on the number of dependent family members who may accompany the primary LTR visa holder.

-• Each dependent must comply with visa documentation requirements and is subject to background checks and standard approval procedures.
+- Each dependent must meet visa documentation requirements and undergo background checks and standard approval procedures.

-These criteria are guidelines for determining eligibility for the LTR visa in Thailand, with each category being tailored to specific circumstances and qualifications.
+These criteria serve as guidelines for determining eligibility for the LTR visa in Thailand.
+Each category is tailored to specific circumstances and qualifications.

 What are the requirements to obtain a Long-Term Resident Visa in Thailand?

-• Age requirement: Applicants must be 50 years of age or older.
-This visa is primarily for retired persons who wish to stay in Thailand for an extended period.
+- Age requirement: Applicants must be 50 years or older, primarily for retirees wishing to stay in Thailand long-term.

-• Financial requirements: Applicants must demonstrate financial stability by meeting specific financial criteria.
-This usually includes proof of a certain monthly income or level of savings.
-The exact financial requirements may vary, but they are designed to ensure that retirees have sufficient funds to support themselves without working in Thailand.
+- Financial requirements: Applicants must prove financial stability, often through monthly income or savings.
+The exact requirements vary but are designed to ensure that retirees can support themselves without working in Thailand.

-• Passport validity: Applicants’ passports must be valid for at least 18 months from the date of entry into Thailand.
+- Passport validity: The passport must be valid for at least 18 months from the date of entry into Thailand.

-• Visa Application: Applicants must submit their visa application and supporting documents to the Thai embassy or consulate in their country of origin or residence.
+- Visa Application: Applicants must submit their visa application and supporting documents to the Thai embassy or consulate in their home country or residence.

-It’s essential that applicants carefully check the latest requirements and guidelines provided by the Royal Thai Embassy or Consulate in their country to ensure compliance with the visa application process for long-term resident status in Thailand.
+It’s crucial for applicants to verify the latest requirements with the Royal Thai Embassy or Consulate to ensure compliance with the visa application process.

 You can learn more about the government’s LTR visa requirements on the Thailand Board of Investment’s official website.